Marsfan/Gabe-Roper-Resume/README.md

 The formatting of the resume is a modified version of [zachscrivena's simple-resume-cs template](https://github.com/zachscrivena/simple-resume-cv).
-Please see his repository for documentation on how to use the template, but note that I have made my modifications have removed some commands from the class.
+Please see his repository for documentation on how to use the template, but note that I have made modifications that have removed some commands from the class.

 Feel free to use this as the template for creating your own resume.